IGP, EGP, and Autonomous System Explained

 BGP

 BGP is a path vector protocol.
 It works between different AS.
-It maintains path information and dynamically updates the information with incremental updates.
+It maintains path information and dynamically updates the information incrementally.
 To maintain path information, it uses a separate routing table.
 There are two versions of BGP: iBGP and eBGP. iBGP provides routing within the same AS. eBGP provides routing between different AS.